POPULATION HEALTH MANAGEMENT

-CGHC’s PHM programs and activities focus on medical, behavioral health care, and pharmaceutical programs and benefits, and the degree in which they are coordinated to improve the health of CGHC’s member population.
-We use a systematic approach to ensure program coordination to reduce multiple contacts and member burden.
+CGHC has Population Health management (PHM) programs and activities to improve the health of CGHC’s member population.
 CGHC’s PHM programs and activities are reviewed, updated and approved by CGHC’s Executive Quality Oversight Committee (EQOC) at least annually.

-CGHC’s 2020 PHM programs and activities include specific areas of focus that address the following below.
-CGHC will notify specific members who qualify for these programs via phone call, email or mailing (for members who can’t be reached by phone or email).
+CGHC’s 2021 PHM programs and activities include specific areas of focus that address the following below.
+CGHC will notify specific members who qualify for these programs via mailing in addition to interactive communications including phone calls, face to face when possible, and/or or text messaging

 Keeping members healthy:

-- Adult Preventive Care: CGHC adult members 18 and older to receive their necessary preventive services in 2020 from a contracted CGHC practitioner’s office or contracted pharmacy, at no cost.
+- Adult Preventive Care: CGHC adult members 18 and older to receive their necessary preventive services from a contracted CGHC practitioner’s office or contracted pharmacy, at no cost.

 Managing members with emerging risk

-- Statin Therapy for Members with Diabetes: CGHC members with a confirmed diagnosis of diabetes, ages 40 to 75 to start and continue taking a statin medication in 2020 to control individual cardiovascular risk factors by preventing or slowing Atherosclerotic Cardiovascular Disease in people with diabetes.
+- Statin Therapy for Members with Diabetes: CGHC members with a confirmed diagnosis of diabetes, ages 40 to 75 to start and continue taking a statin medication to control individual cardiovascular risk factors by preventing or slowing Atherosclerotic Cardiovascular Disease.

 Patient Safety – Improve the safety of high-alert medications

-- CGHC’s Opioid Management Program: CGHC members who are “first fill” opioid utilizers to provide education and discussions with a pharmacist to prevent inappropriate utilization.
+- CGHC’s Opioid Management Program: CGHC members who are “first fill” opioid utilizers to receive education and discussions with a pharmacist to prevent inappropriate utilization.